Skip to content

-Why Does Teller Not Talk or Speak?
-Penn & Teller Magicians
+Why Does Teller Not Talk Or Speak?

 Has Teller always been silent on stage?
 Find out why he made the decision to perform without speaking.